Air pollution is

 Tips to Consider in Improving Indoor Air Quality

-Several types of air purifiers utilize different mechanisms to achieve the same outcome of improving air quality and promoting health.
+air purifiers utilize different mechanisms to achieve the same outcome of improving air quality and promoting health.
 Some options to consider: carbon activated purifiers, ultraviolet purifiers, electrostatic purifiers, ionizing purifiers, and high energy particulate air (HEPA) filters.

 While an HVAC air filtration system is a wise investment, not all purifiers are created equal.
 Always check for an AHAM (Association of Home Appliance Manufacturers) verification, the size guidelines depending on your setting, and a Clean-Air Delivery Rating (CADR) of at least 300.